truite-codeuse/aose-2025/README.md

 - **R8 Communication Facilitator**: ensures communication between agents from R5 to R8
 - **R9 Matchmaking Service**: does routing requests to appropriate argumentation agents based on their advertised capabilities.
 - **R10 Broker**: Acts as an interface between the GUI and the backend microservices.
+- **R11 and R12; Install scripts and running**: install and launch scripts for the microservices
+- **R13 Project coordination**: handling coordination and communication

 ### Task Division